the-events-calendar/event-tickets/readme.txt

 == Changelog ==

-= [5.13.3] 2024-09-09 =
+= [5.13.3] 2024-09-11 =

+* Tweak - Start Sale and End Sale date will autopopulate when creating a new ticket.
+[ET-2103]
+* Tweak - Update legacy Wallet Plus plugin notices to the new Tickets Plus plugin.
 * Fix - Exporting all Attendees as a CSV file in the new Tickets Attendees Page.
 [ET-2094]
 * Fix - Shared capacity will no longer be affected by any of the unlimited sales tickets on the same event.
 [ETP-920]
-* Tweak - Start Sale and End Sale date will auto-populate when creating a new ticket.
-[ET-2103]
-* Tweak - Update legacy Wallet Plus plugin notices to the new Tickets Plus plugin.
 * Tweak - Added filters: `post_updated_messages`
 * Tweak - Added actions: `tribe_tickets_commerce_order_actions_box_start`
 * Language - 44 new strings added, 39 updated, 1 fuzzied, and 0 obsoleted